Acerx-AMJ/Marooned/README.md

 # Marooned

-Marooned is first-person island-hopping adventure game built from scratch in C++ with Raylib.
+Marooned is a first-person exploration/survival game with procedural terrain and dungeon elements.
+Built in C++ with Raylib.
 Explore a chain of mysterious tropical islands teeming with danger, lost ruins, and ancient secrets.

 ![Gameplay Screenshot](assets/Screenshot3.png)
 ---

-## 🌴 Features
+🧩 Features

-- 🏝️ **Procedural Terrain**
+🌍 Procedural Terrain
-  Generate vast island landscapes from 4K perlin noise heightmaps.
+Generates large island environments from grayscale heightmaps.

-- 🗺️ **Procedural dungeons**
-  generation based on PNG blueprints.

-- 🧍 **First-person on-foot controller**

-- 🚣 **First-person boat controller**

-- 🦕 **Wandering dinosaurs**
-   patrol, chase, and runaway behavior.

-- 🌤️ **Dynamic Skybox**
-  A seamless, procedurally rendered sky with soft, animated clouds.

-- 🌊 **Animated Water Shader**
-  Realistic water distortion with distance-based gradients for added depth.

-- 🌲 **Vegetation System**
-  Procedurally placed palm trees with randomized scale, rotation, and offsets.
-  Tree placement is filtered by terrain height and spacing rules.

-- 🌫️ **Ambient Occlusion Shader**
-  Screen-space AO gives a subtle cell-shaded look to island edges.

-- 🧭 **Free Camera Navigation**
-  Navigate freely over the landscape or plan for a 3rd-person boat cam.

-- 🔊 **Jungle ambiance**
-  Footstep sounds, raptor cries
+Realistic terrain shading using a custom terrain shader and ambient occlusion.

+Dynamic sky and animated water complete the atmosphere.

+🌿 Vegetation System
+Palm trees and bushes are procedurally placed and vary in size and shape.

+Includes basic collision for navigation and interaction.

+Supports environmental interaction (bullets can hit and react with trees).

+🧍 First-Person Player Mode
+Toggle between free-fly camera and grounded player mode (TAB key).

+Player can sprint, swim, and interact with the world.

+Health and stamina systems visualized through clean on-screen UI.

+🧠 AI System
+Raptors roam the island or inhabit dungeons.

+Uses a shared Character class with state-based logic (idle, chase, attack, flee).

+Enemies avoid terrain and interact with trees and walls.

+🔫 Combat & Projectiles
+Bullets can be fired and interact with characters, walls, and trees.

+Decals (blood, smoke) are dynamically created on impact.

+Bullet lights briefly illuminate surroundings for added visual flair.

+🏰 Dungeon Mode
+Switches game context into a handcrafted dungeon generated from PNG maps.

+Rooms, walls, barrels, and lights created at runtime.

+Separate ambient audio and lighting for underground tension.

+📷 Custom Render Pipeline
+Offscreen framebuffer for scene rendering.

+Fullscreen post-processing via a fog shader.

+Custom camera matrix setup for maximum control.

+🎧 Audio
+Ambient jungle and dungeon soundscapes using Raylib music streams.

+Basic sound manager system for playing SFX.

+Planned support for positional audio and reverb zones.

 ---